How Activision Put A Positive Spin on The ‘Modern Warfare 3′ Leaks

-Modern Warfare 3 Announcement Coming May 24
+Modern Warfare 3 DLC Schedule

 Every year Activision releases a new Call of Duty game and every year they continue to break records with each installment.
 Because of the annualized nature of the series, timing the marketing is key, in order to maximize the profitability of DLC of the prior release in the series, before moving on to the next.